kleidinc/master_iced_book/src/intro/ide_setup_nvim.md

 If you never used neovim before, I would suggest not to directly jump to a preconfigured or prebuild config.
 It's not about how fast you can start using Neovim, but how you learn to configure it and slowly become proficient in it.

+Ideally you should built it from scratch and add all the plugins you need by yourself.
+You will learn as you go, improve and soon you will be regularly adding new keymaps, replacing plugins, and even writing your own.

 ## LSP Support